-There are two UNESCO World Heritage Sites in Palestine.
-Both of these sites are cultural properties.
+There are three UNESCO World Heritage Sites in Palestine.
+All of these sites are cultural properties.

 The first entry into the list of UNESCO World Heritage Sites in Palestine is the birthplace of Jesus.
 It was inscribed by UNESCO in 2012.
 The property covers 10 kilometers south of Jerusalem, which is in the Christian tradition is known as the birthplace of Jesus.
 In 339 AD, there was a church that stood on the site.
 But the church was destroyed by a fire in the 6th century.
 It was replaced by an edifice that showcases elaborate floor mosaic from the original building.